Lexus LBX Review & Prices

 Under the bonnet sits a 1.5-litre petrol-electric hybrid engine that comes with a choice of front- or all-wheel drive, though the latter is only available with the Takumi trim.

 It’s essentially the same unit found in the Toyota Yaris Cross, but it’s been updated to be lighter and more efficient.
 It makes a reasonable 136hp and can go from 0-62mph in 9.6 seconds.
-Far from thrilling, but it’s the efficiency that’s the real selling point of this engine – it will do up to 65.7mpg according to official tests, and if the Toyota version is anything to go by, that will be pretty achievable.
+Far from thrilling, but it’s the efficiency that’s the real selling point of this engine – it will do up to 62.7mpg according to official tests (correct as of 24/11/2025).

 Its low CO2 emissions mean that road tax will be fairly low, and only Takumi models are at risk of facing the extra charge in years two to six because of their proximity to the £40,000 limit.
 As for company car tax, it won’t be extortionate, but all-electric and plug-in hybrid models will have more favourable rates.